samanthaming/samanthaming.com/content/tidbits/50-how-to-deep-clone-an-array.md

 ---
 title: How to Deep Clone an Array
 description: Here are 2 ways to deep clone an array.
 For a quick & dirty way use the JSON methods.
-For a more robust way, go with Lodash...
+For a more robust way, go with Lodash.
 tags: [javascript, array]
 order: 50
 createdAt: 2019-3-2